-Each of our school age STEAM classes that take about an hour.
+Our STEAM workshops are designed to give a one hour hands-on experience to groups of 10 to 24 kids.
 Many of our classes can be differentiated to work with preschool or elementary age school students.
-Libraries, preschools, and summer programs with mixed ages often book two classes in succession, one for preschool and one for school age.
+Libraries, preschools, and summer programs with mixed age groups often book two classes in succession, one for preschool and one for school age.

 Digging Dinosaurs (preschool & school age)